-Some racial disparities in childbirth more environmental than geneticMarch 13th, 2014 in Health /
+Some racial disparities in childbirth more environmental than geneticMarch 13, 2014 in Medicine & Health / Health

 A new study investigating racial disparities in birth outcomes shows that contrary to some theories Vitamin D is unlikely to play a role in differences in preterm birth and low birth weight between African-Americans and whites.